-When I started researching to buy a Penny Skateboard, I was straight up confused.
+When I started researching to buy a Penny Skateboard, I was confused about which one to get.

-I'm gonna go over each Penny board size to help you decide which one is right for you.
+I bought each size and tested them.
+Now I want to share my experience to help you decide which is right for you.

 22″ Penny Board

-The 22″ is their most popular size and what most people automatically envision when they think of a Penny Board.
+The 22″ is their most popular size and what most people envision when they think of a penny board.
+It’s the smallest out of all the boards they offer.

 27″ Nickel Board